sanilb19/hand-magic/README.md

 - **Catch:** Bring your fingers together to zip all orbs back and merge into a single glowing red ball.
 - **Orbs:** Neon blue when floating, neon red when caught.

+- Note: Works best when hand is 2-3 feet from camera.

 ---

 ## Customization